Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 I have read a lot about how Wasm is great for porting non-JS languages into the browser and maybe even into a general Lambda runtime.
 Also better security and ability to compile libraries into Wasm and use them in other languages.
-So I wanted to try it and document my experience using Rust+Wasm to build a game of life using wasm (before knowing about the book).
+So I wanted to try it and document my experience using Rust+Wasm to build a game of life using Wasm (before knowing about the book).

 **TLDR:** If you want to learn a lot more than fits into a post, read the [official rust+wasm introduction][wasm-life-introduction] instead of reading about me stumbling around.